pechyonkin/carnd-p02-traffic-signs/README.md

 [image5]: ./new/05.png "Sign 5"
 [image6]: ./new/06.png "Sign 6"

-The code for this project can be found [on GitHub](https://github.com/fazzolini/CarND-Term1-P2).

 ### Data Set Summary & Exploration

 #### 1. Basic summary of the data set.